Rasan (organization): Art for All

-In 2017, Rasan launched a campaign called "Art for All" to paint murals around the city of Sulaymaniyah; it was their first public advocacy for the LGBT community.
+In 2017, Rasan launched a campaign called "Art for All" to paint murals around the city of Sulaymaniyah; it was their first public advocacy for the LGBTQ community.
 The project was funded from a fundraising campaign supported by All Out.
-Some of the murals, which represented the LGBT community, were defaced with black paint but Rasan repainted them.
+Some of the murals, which represented the LGBTQ community, were defaced with black paint but Rasan repainted them.
 Although the authorities, fearing a backlash from locals and religious believers with strong opinions, did not allow Rasan to paint all of their murals on public main roads.
 Rasan also painted murals on high-school walls and The American University of Iraq, Sulaimani.
 Although the murals were not on public roads, there was an aggressive backlash against Rasan for their advocacy.
 Rasan received many negative reactions, including messages containing excessive profanity and death threats from individuals who believed Rasan was trying to spread indecency and immorality, and some of the organization's staff have been assaulted in public.
 The project was also challenged heavily by governmental institutions, with authorities threatening the project manager with arrest.
 This project ended on November 16, 2018.

 Give a Hand

-In 2018, Rasan was financially backed by the Give A Damn organization for the "Give a Hand" project to research the needs and challenges of the local LGBT community.
-The project aimed to help the organization devise a plan to meet the community's needs and to develop new LGBT-related words in the Sorani language to expand the community's vocabulary.
+In 2018, Rasan was financially backed by the Give A Damn organization for the "Give a Hand" project to research the needs and challenges of the local LGBTQ community.
+The project aimed to help the organization devise a plan to meet the community's needs and to develop new LGBTQ-related words in the Sorani language to expand the community's vocabulary.
 According to Give A Damn, "the support [was] also used to work on community-building and to identify allies such as imams, police officers, and policymakers."

 2018–Present

-Former deputy director of Rasan, Kado, talked to SBS Kurdish about the organization's work and the way they work to break social taboos, educate the community, and help women and the LGBT community with their struggles.
-Shalal told SBS Kurdish Rasan is one of a very few organizations working for LGBT people in the Kurdistan region, and in Iraq as a whole.
-"We have case management services, where LGBT individuals can visit our organization or can connect with us on different applications through their phones, or on Facebook, or on Twitter, or by email to ask for physiological, social, and legal services that Rasan provides".
+Former deputy director of Rasan, Kado, talked to SBS Kurdish about the organization's work and the way they work to break social taboos, educate the community, and help women and the LGBTQ community with their struggles.
+Shalal told SBS Kurdish Rasan is one of a very few organizations working for LGBTQ people in the Kurdistan region, and in Iraq as a whole.
+"We have case management services, where LGBTQ individuals can visit our organization or can connect with us on different applications through their phones, or on Facebook, or on Twitter, or by email to ask for physiological, social, and legal services that Rasan provides".
 Despite the economic and political crisis in the Kurdistan region, Rasan continued its advocacy campaigns.
 Kado said if they had more support, they would expand their activities into other parts of the region, including Kirkuk.

 In 2020, Rasan launched a Youth Development Project, which includes six days of training about human rights, gender and sexuality, and Sexual and reproductive health and rights.
 The participants were asked to become volunteers for the organization.